-SOR will cease publication after 30 June 2023, and it is expected to be replaced by the Singapore Overnight Rate Average ("SORA").
-The Group has amended all its SOR indexed borrowings and interest rate swaps to reference to SORA in the current financial year.
-The Group has assessed that interest rate benchmark reform uncertainty is no longer present with respect to its cash flow hedge of its SOR indexed borrowings when both the hedging instrument and the hedged item have been amended to transition from SOR to SORA with fixed adjustment spreads.
+Singapore Swap Offer Rates ("SOR") ceased publication after 30 June 2023, and it was replaced by the Singapore Overnight Rate Average ("SORA").
+The Group had amended all its SOR indexed borrowings and interest rate swaps (contractual notional amount of \$300,000,000) to reference to SORA in the last financial year.
+The Group had assessed that interest rate benchmark reform uncertainty was no longer present with respect to its cash flow hedge of its SOR indexed borrowings when both the hedging instrument and the hedged item had been amended to transition from SOR to SORA with fixed adjustment spreads.